centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-ospf.md

 ## Prerequisites

+### SNMP Configuration

-To use this Pack, the SNMP service must be properly configured on your device.
+To use this pack, the SNMP service must be properly configured on your ressource.
+Please refer to the official documentation from the constructor.

+### Network flow

+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

+## Installing the monitoring connector

 ## Installing the monitoring connector